Template Engine, XML-centric and attribute-driven

 - Fast, easy and powerful Template Engine

-- Instructions are extended attributes inside your HTML tags: you can display your templates WYSIWYG in your browser/editor
+- You can display your templates WYSIWYG in your browser/editor

 - Manipulate your data with the help of a simple and powerful expression parser

-- Built-in i18n, using keys/values from cached XML dictionaries
+- Built-in i18n, using keys/values from cached dictionaries

 - Inclusions, loops, conditions, with a non-intrusive syntax inside the document